top of page

 • the stigma of low expectations

-• the importance of critical thinking skills
+• limited opportunities to develop critical thinking skills

-• cultivate their critical thinking skills
+• build critical thinking skills

 Graduating